charlesmbrady/MERNolithic_sql/README.md

 6. You can run the application locally by running command `yarn start-dev` from the project root to start the server on localhost:8080, and then `cd frontend` in another terminal and run `yarn start-dev` to start the Webpack dev server for the React frontend which you can view at localhost:8081

+7. To setup circleci, first go to your dashboard on circleci.com.
+Click "Add Project" and choose the repo for your project.

 ## Deploying to Heroku

 - After running the `initialize.sh` script, you will have a Staging and a Production environment already deployed to Heroku.